Have you ever heard of Caramoan? Or Tayak beach? Unless you’re a die-hard Survivor franchise fan, I’m pretty sure you haven’t.

 The gods were playing some sinister joke on me; I had traveled through air, land, and sea, only to glimpse my beach and go back.
 Good thing I had one more day in Caramoan.

 Back on the shore, we took a walk around Gota beach.
 The place had grown a lot since the last time I was here.
 Once made from bamboo, the houses were now solid wood and concrete.
 There were few hotels and even a survivor memorabilia gift shop.

-It turned out I did have some god on my side after all!
-Even though to me, the sea looked worse than the previous day, my boat crew said it’s good enough, and we can go to the beach.
+It turned out I had some god on my side after all!
+Even though to me, the sea looked worse than the previous day, the boat crew said it’s good enough, and we can go to the beach.
 5 minutes later I was jumping and rolling around the sand like an overexcited golden retriever.

 I’ve made it!
 And it was exactly like I remembered it (with some extra piles of trash).
 You could still see the markings on the tree where we counted our days, back there.

 I showed my buddy around the camp, gave him a presentation about a tribal life, where we’d cooked, where we found a lake, a potato, etc.